 The European self-storage market has been characterized by a period of sustained growth in recent years.
-It currently comprises approximately 6,900 facilities across Europe, providing nearly 13.9 million sqm of space.2 In the seven countries where it operates, there are c.
-12.0 million sqm of rentable area across approximately 5,000 self-storage properties (including containers).3
+It currently comprises approximately 9,600 facilities across Europe, providing nearly 16.5 million sqm of space.2 In the seven countries where it operates, there are c.
+12.4 million sqm of rentable area across approximately 7,000 self-storage properties (including containers).3 the much more mature US market, indicating significant further growth potential.
+In terms of competition, the European self-storage market is still highly fragmented.
+The Group has a market share of around 28% in the cities where it operates.5

-The largest self-storage market in Europe is the UK, accounting for 33% of total facilities.
-Over 68% of the facilities are located in the four most mature countries within Europe (UK, France, Germany and Spain) with
+The largest self-storage market in Europe is the UK, accounting for 35% of total facilities.
+Over 68% of the facilities are located in the four most mature countries within Europe (UK, France, Germany and Spain).
+The average amount of self-storage floor area per capita across Europe is significantly lower than